 Goals, contents and structure

-- acquire expertise in Russia for use in many fields that require knowledge of Russia, its culture and institutions
+- Acquire expertise in Russia for use in many fields that require knowledge of Russia

-- study basic Russian language courses to improve your skills in Russian
+- You can study Russian language courses to improve your skills in Russian

-- strengthen your understanding of theory, and work on your academic writing skills
+- Strengthen your understanding of theory and methodology in area studies, and work on your academic writing skills

 The scope of the Master of Arts degree is 120 credits (ECTS).